quicwg/base-drafts/draft-ietf-quic-http.md

 MAY omit supported versions for any reason.

-# Connection Establishment {#connection-establishment}
+## Connection Establishment {#connection-establishment}

+HTTP/QUIC relies on QUIC as the underlying transport.
+The QUIC version being used MUST use TLS version 1.3 or greater as its handshake protocol.
+The Server Name Indication extension {{!RFC6066}} MUST be included in the TLS handshake.

-HTTP/QUIC connections are established as described in {{QUIC-TRANSPORT}}.
+QUIC connections are established as described in {{QUIC-TRANSPORT}}.
 During connection establishment, HTTP/QUIC support is indicated by selecting the ALPN token "hq" in the crypto handshake.
+Support for other application-layer protocols MAY be offered in the same handshake.

 While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake, HTTP-specific settings are conveyed